ushakrishnan/ToolWeaver/docs/user-guide/FEATURES_GUIDE.md

 ### What It Does

-- **Dynamic Tool Discovery**: Automatically discover MCP servers, functions, and code execution capabilities
+- **Unified Tool & Agent Discovery**: Automatically discover MCP servers (deterministic tools), A2A agents (agentic reasoning), functions, and code execution capabilities
-- **Intelligent Tool Selection**: Use semantic search to find relevant tools (3-5 from 100+)
+- **Intelligent Tool Selection**: Use semantic search to find relevant tools/agents (3-5 from 100+)
-- **Programmatic Orchestration**: Execute complex workflows in code, keeping intermediate results out of LLM context
+- **Programmatic Orchestration**: Execute complex workflows in code with tool delegation and agent coordination
-- **Smart Caching**: Optimize for repeated operations and common patterns
+- **Smart Caching**: Optimize for repeated operations and common patterns across tools and agents
 - **Tool Usage Examples**: Learn from demonstrations for accurate parameter usage
-- **Workflow Composition**: Chain tools automatically with dependency resolution
+- **Workflow Composition**: Chain tools and agents automatically with dependency resolution and context passing

 ### Provider Support